Updated: Sep 9, 2021

 I currently have an interest in surgery.
 I am very pragmatic/practical which I think will come in handy when planning surgeries.
 I think I will really enjoy drawing and visualising what the surgery is going to turn out like and I am extremely organised (so I like that surgery has a list of patients who you will be doing throughout the day).
 I also love to be hands-on and see immediate results which is why I think a surgical career will give me those short bursts of satisfaction that tend to keep me hooked.

-I have 4 surgical specialty interests at the moment:
+I have a few specialty interests at the moment:

 Obstetrics & Gynaecology